AppleOngPS/Assignment1/README.md

 Feature idea:
 Real-time Chat- to implement a real-time chat feature to facilitate instant communication between users.
-Interactive Maps- for user to drag around and see the places near the school
+Interactive Maps- for user to drag around and see the places near the school.
+Input new interactive calendar - for user to see furture school event and have a heads up.

 # Technologies Used